arunaengine/presentations/src/k8s_mortality.md

 ### Avoidable Failures: The Human Factor

-The larger category – and the one where we have the most control – involves avoidable failures.
-These stem from configuration issues, design oversights, or misalignment between tools and requirements.
-Common sources include:
+The bigger category – and the one where we have the most control – is avoidable failures.
+These usually come from problems with the way things are set up, design mistakes, or a mismatch between the tools we use and what we need them to do.
+Some of the most common sources are:

-- Preemption: Higher-priority pods can preempt lower-priority ones, leading to their termination.
+- Preemption: If a higher-priority pod takes over, it can lead to the termination of a lower-priority one.
-- API-Initiated Eviction: Kubernetes may evict pods based on API decisions, such as during scaling events or policy enforcement.
+- API-Initiated Eviction: Kubernetes might evict pods based on API decisions, like during scaling events or policy enforcement.
-- Misconfigured Resource Requests and Limits: Setting inappropriate resource allocations can lead to pod instability or inefficient resource usage.
+- Misconfigured Resource Requests and Limits: If you set the wrong resource allocations, it can cause your pods to be unstable or use resources in an inefficient way.
 - Node Pressure: Resource exhaustion at the node level, such as CPU or memory shortages, can force the eviction of pods.
-Although this can become an unavoidable failure, it is often preventable through proper resource management.
+While this can't always be avoided, it's often preventable with the right resource management.
-- Configuration issues on a workload level: A wrong parameters or malformed input data, can also cause failures during execution.
+- Configuration issues at the workload level: Incorrect parameters or malformed input data can also cause failures during execution.

-Overall a proper planning, configuration, and implementation can prevent these failures.
-For ultra-long running workloads, addressing these avoidable failures can dramatically improve reliability and reduce the operational overhead of managing these critical computations.
+If you plan, configure and implement properly, you can avoid these failures.
+For ultra-long running workloads, addressing these avoidable failures can make your operations much more reliable and reduce the overhead of managing these critical computations.

 ### Unavoidable Failures: The Forces of Nature